Zuo Zhuan

 For many centuries, the Zuo Zhuan was the primary text through which educated Chinese learned their ancient history.
 The Zuo Zhuan does not simply explain the wording of the Spring and Autumn Annals, but rather expounds upon its historical background with rich and lively accounts of the history and culture of the Spring and Autumn period (771–476 BC).
 The Zuo Zhuan is the source of more Chinese sayings and idioms than any other classical work, and its concise, flowing style served as a paragon of elegant Classical Chinese.
 Its tendency toward third-person narration and portraying characters through direct speech and action became hallmarks of Chinese narrative in general, and its style was imitated by historians, storytellers, and ancient-style prose masters for over 2000 years of subsequent Chinese history.

-The Zuo Zhuan has a reputation as "a masterpiece of grand historical narrative", but its early textual history is largely unknown, and the nature of its original composition and authorship have been widely debated.
-The titular "Zuo" was traditionally identified as Zuo Qiuming—an obscure figure of the 5th century BC described as a blind disciple of Confucius—but there is little actual evidence to support this.
-Most scholars now generally believe that the Zuo Zhuan was originally an independent work, composed during the 4th century BC, that was later rearranged as a commentary to the Annals.
+The Zuo Zhuan has a reputation as "a masterpiece of grand historical narrative", but its origins and early textual history are largely unknown.
+The titular "Zuo" was traditionally identified as Zuo Qiuming—an obscure figure of the 5th century BC described as a blind disciple of Confucius—but there is little evidence to support this.
+Today, most scholars believe the Zuo Zhuan was originally an independent work, composed during the 4th century BC, that was later rearranged as a commentary to the Annals.

 Textual history

 Creation

 Despite its longstanding status as the paragon of Classical Chinese prose, little is known of the creation and early history of the Zuo Zhuan.
 Bamboo and silk manuscripts excavated from late Warring States period (c.
 300 BC) tombs, combined with analyses of the language, diction, chronological references, and philosophical viewpoints of the Zuo Zhuan, suggest that its composition was largely complete by 300 BC.
 No pre-Han dynasty (202 BC – AD 220) sources, however, suggest that the Zuo Zhuan had to that point been organized into any coherent form.
 Pre-Han dynasty texts do not directly refer to the Zuo Zhuan as a source, although a few mention its parent text Spring and Autumn Annals.
 The Zuo Zhuan seems to have had no distinct title of its own during this period, but seems to have simply been called "Annals (Chunqiu)" along with a larger group of similar texts.

 In the 3rd century AD, the Chinese scholar Du Yu intercalated the Zuo Zhuan with the Annals so that each Annals entry was followed by the corresponding narrative from the Zuo Zhuan.
 This became the received format of the Zuo Zhuan that exists today.
 Some modern scholars believe that the Zuo Zhuan originally was an independent work composed during the latter half of the 4th century BC—though probably incorporating some older material—that was later rearranged as a commentary to the Annals.
+During the Han dynasty, Guoyu was often paired with the text, being seen as an effective preface to it given they cover the same period.